varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     of fields, and only the nth part of the record will be matched against.
 Fields start counting at 1.
 Defaults to '-' when the tag is not seen, or when the field is out of bounds.
-If a tag appears several times in a single transaction, only the first occurrence is used.
+If a tag appears multiple times in a single transaction, the first occurrence is used.

 SIGNALS
 =======